Transparent dark purple Insurte logo

 Generally, no. You will be required to go to the visa center that provides service for your specific destination.

 Always check with the VAC website to understand if any location requirements apply to your situation.
+You may need to apply for your visa at the visa application center that caters to your specific region.

 You can book an appointment online through your visa processor’s official website.

-Some visa centers in some locations may offer in-home appointments for an additional fee, where they come to you.
+Some visa centers in specific locations may offer in-home appointments for an additional fee, where they come to you.
 You can find out whether this add-on is available in your location on your local VAC’s official website.

 This depends entirely on your country of residence and the destination you’re applying for.
 There are many visa processing centers around the globe, particularly in major cities.